jlelong/LaTeX-Workshop-wiki/Intellisense.md

 ## Commands

 The key `\` automatically triggers completion of LaTeX commands.
+You can define [additional triggers](#latex-workshopintellisensetriggerslatex).
 Several mechanisms play together to build the list of available commands.

 - A set of standard LaTeX commands is provided in the file [`data/commands.json`](https://github.com/James-Yu/LaTeX-Workshop/blob/master/data/commands.json).
 You may overwrite some of these commands by using the [`latex-workshop.intellisense.commandsJSON.replace`](#latex-workshopintellisensecommandsJSONreplace) configuration variable.
 - The files of a LaTeX project are searched for any already used commands in the form `mycommand` followed by several `{}` groups.
 Then, a snippet is dynamically built for each of them and they are added to the command completion list.